MarshallUCyber/afflux/README.md

 ## Afflux Options

-Afflux supports several optional arguments no matter which plugin is selected.
+Afflux supports several optional arguments, no matter which plugin is selected.
 These are shown with `python3 afflux.py -h` and are also shown with each plugin's `-h` argument.

 ```